leofds/notes/README.md

 git pull
 git pull origin <branch_name>
 git fetch             # Fetch changes but does not apply to the current branch

+# Updating the branch keeping the uncommitted local changes (keeps a linear history)
+git pull --all --rebase --autostash
 ```

 **Create a tag in the remote**